realworldocaml/book/en/variables-and-functions.md

     ```

     In other cases, you want to put the function argument second.
 One
     common reason is readability.
-In particular, a function that
+In particular, a multi-line
-    spans multiple lines is easiest to read when it's the last
+    function passed as an argument to another function is easiest to
-    argument provided.
+    read when it is the final argument to that function.

 #### Higher-order functions and labels ####